Reimagining Partner Services

 CORE JOURNEY ATLAS

-We articulated how the tiered service catalog are most effectively integrated into end to end experiences so it becomes a valuable service that meets partners needs, not a ‘Bolt on’ sales pitch.
+We articulated how the tiered service catalogueare most effectively integrated into end to end experiences so it becomes a valuable service that meets partners needs, not a ‘Bolt on’ sales pitch.
 By offering expert consultation, guided selection with supported implementation.
 This was depicted in a Journey Framework we called our Journey Atlas which was a helpful structured to all core customer journeys

-Agile Implementaion.
+Agile Implementaion

-• To be delivered by mechanisms within the current change landscape.
+To be delivered by mechanisms within the current change landscape

-• To prototype and trial
+To prototype and trial concepts for iteration and early value

 RESULTS & IMPACT (£)

-• Partners NPS increased overall by 8% YoY which was primarily driven by Onboarding NPS touchpoint which increase by an average 22ppt across all partner tiers
+Partners NPS increased overall by 8% YoY which was primarily driven by Onboarding NPS touchpoint which increase by an average 22ppt across all partner tiers

-• OPEX Reduction through reduced Contacts Per Partner (CPP) and Average Handling Time (AHT) with an annualised benefit over 230k
+OPEX Reduction through reduced Contacts Per Partner (CPP) and Average Handling Time (AHT) with an annualised benefit over 230

-• Partner Satisfaction Survey increase with Partners scoring likely to stay with FARFETCH increase from 4.1 to 4.8
+Partner Satisfaction Survey increase with Partners scoring likely to stay with FARFETCH increase from 3.2 to 4.3

-• Reduced technology administration and development time with annualised benefit of ~160k
+Reduced technology administration and development time with annualised benefit of ~560

-• Increased Employee Satisfaction with an increase of 12% YoY for Partner Service with key drivers being ‘I have the tools i need for my Job’
+Increased Employee Satisfaction with an increase of 12% YoY for Partner Service with key drivers being ‘I have the tools i need for my Job’